jeremytammik/tbc/a/1940_copy_relationships.md

 **Question:** I'm trying to copy elements from one document into another, which I'm managing fine.
 The issue I'm facing is that, despite having the origin document phases present in the destination document (same phase names at least), the copied elements' `Phase Created` and `Phase Demolished` do not match the original elements'.

-I checked if the ElementIds returned by `CopyElements` come up in the same order as the given ElementIds, but unfortunately that was not the case, and once the elements are copied I'm struggling to make a connection between origin and destination so I can match the phases.
+I checked if the ElementIds returned by `CopyElements` come up in the same order as the given ElementIds, but unfortunately that was not the case, and once the elements are copied, I'm struggling to make a connection between origin and destination so I can match the phases.

 I read the discussion
 on [copying elements, types and parameters](https://forums.autodesk.com/t5/revit-api-forum/copying-elements-types-and-parameters/m-p/9542634),